PressClub Middle East · Article.

 With the support of its employees, the BMW Group participates in independent non-school forums focused on promoting education in STEM subjects (Science, Technology, Engineering and Mathematics) and helping children and young people discover the sciences and embark upon a promising career.

-A brief video released by the BMW Group to coincide with the International Day of Education, featuring Ilka Horstmeier, member of the Board of Management responsible for Human Resources, can be found here.
-Further information on the BMW Group’s commitment to society as a whole can be found here, as well as through the following social media channels:
+A brief video released by the BMW Group to coincide with the International Day of Education, featuring Ilka Horstmeier, member of the Board of Management responsible for Human Resources, can be found in this article.
+Further information on the BMW Group’s commitment to society as a whole can be found here (Social Commitment).